 It’s no big surprise the site has become a buzzing professional hub.
 No matter how you look at it, every job seeker should have a LinkedIn profile.
 After all, recent updates to the platform make getting on recruiters’ radar effortlessly easy.

 However, if not done right, your LinkedIn profile can do more harm than good to your job hunt.
-Our guide on hospitality job search through LinkedIn would explain to you the top strategies for doing it right as far as looking for jobs through LinkedIn is concerned.
+Our guide on job search through LinkedIn would explain to you the top strategies for doing it right as far as looking for jobs through LinkedIn is concerned.

 Here we have rounded up common and top mistakes job seekers do on LinkedIn.
 These are the probable reasons why you’re not getting jobs through LinkedIn.

 Avoid each one of them to taste sweet success in your job hunt through LinkedIn.